rehanmulani585-oss/student-management-system-c/README.md

 ## Project Description

-Student Management System is a mini project developed using C language to manage student records digitally.
-The project helps in storing, searching, updating, displaying, and deleting student information efficiently using file handling.
+Student Management System is a mini project developed using C language to manage student records efficiently.
+The system helps users add, display, search, update, and delete student details using file handling.

 ---